mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 Now, the only thing left for you to know is that these can be mixed and nested arbitrarily.
-Of course, you should not nest things too much, because a long list comprehension is harder to read than then equivalent nested formulation.
+Of course, you should not nest things too much, because a long list comprehension is harder to read than the equivalent nested formulation.

 The diagram below helps you in understanding the correspondence